 The specific and primary purpose of this Corporation is to promote, advance and encourage firearm and hunting safety, to educate individuals with respect to firearms, firearms history, hunting, safety, and marksmanship and to support the activities of the California Rifle and Pistol Association, Inc. (CRPA) but only to the extent that such activities are in furtherance of charitable, educational and scientific purposes within the meaning of the Internal Revenue Code under section 501(c)(3) of 1986, as amended (the “Code”), or the corresponding provision of any future United States internal revenue law.

-- Please carefully review the list below for required documentation requested at the time of application:
+- Please carefully review the list of required documentation:

 |IRS 501 (c) recognized entity must include a copy of the 501(c)(3) IRS Determination Letter.|

 |State recognized nonprofit organizations must include a copy of its state nonprofit registration.|

 |Any organization, association or other entity requesting a grant that has a unique federal employer identification number (EIN) issued by the IRS must include a signed copy of the IRS 2-9 form disclosing this number.|

 Final Reports must be submitted by email to email@example.com and the grant coordinator assisting on your application within 90 days of the end of the grant period detailing:

 - the results of the program,